 Open Acadia Youth Technology Team positions are generally posted in January or February for the following summer.
 See Employment Opportunities.

-Like all of Friends of Acadia’s unendowed programs, the Acadia Youth Technology Team depends on the unrestricted dollars that come from Friends of Acadia’s dedicated members.
-If you’re already a member—thank you!
-If you’re not yet, visit Giving and Membership to learn more about the value of Friends of Acadia membership.
+Like all of Friends of Acadia’s unendowed programs, the Acadia Youth Technology Team has depended on the unrestricted dollars that come from Friends of Acadia’s dedicated members.
+However, we now have a milestone opportunity to establish the “Tomorrow’s Stewards Endowment” through Friends of Acadia’s Second Century Campaign.
+This endowment will provide support for youth programs in Acadia in perpetuity.
+Learn more about the Second Century Campaign »